telosnetwork/sqrl/README.md

 ### Features

-**EXPORT AND SAVE BACKUP DATA**
+**NEW FEATURE**:
+- Backup & export wallet data
     - Navigate to Tools > Manage Wallets
     - Click 'Save Backup' button
-- This will export a `.json` file which you can then import into Anchor
+    - This will export a `.json` file which you can then import into Anchor **FIX**
+- Endpoints for main net & test net updated to use telos.net

-**NEW FEATURES**:
+**CORE FEATURES**:
 - **(T-)REX**: Sqrl allows you to participate in the Resource Exchange system, or REX, for any blockchain that supports it.
 REX allows you to lend your idle CPU and NET resources to the network for others to use while you earn interest for being a lender.
 - **IPFS Storage for Key Documents**: All interactions with key documents in Sqrl, such as the Telos Blockchain Network Operating Agreement, are uploaded and retrieved from the InterPlanetary File System (IPFS).
 - **Create Worker Proposals**: Sqrl allows you to create new worker proposal requests on the Telos blockchain.
 You can also participate in voting on existing worker proposals.